USAJOBS/help-center/working-in-government/fair-and-transparent/probationary-period.md

 ---

 <h2 class="usajobs-help-center__lead">
-  If you are a new employee or supervisor in the Federal government, you will be required to complete a one-year probationary period.
+  If you're a new employee or supervisor in the Federal Government, you must complete a one-year probationary period.
 </h2>